cubic3d/im282a/README.md

 # iM282A WiMOD LR BASE+ HCI Python library
-This library allows to communicate with iM282A Radio (LoRa/FLRC/FSK) modules using vendor specific HCI messages and the WiMOD LR BASE+ proprietary firmware.
+This library allows communicating with iM282A Radio (LoRa/FLRC/FSK) modules using vendor specific HCI messages and the WiMOD LR BASE+ proprietary firmware.

-Currently only TCP serial socket communication is supported.

-> SensorApp endpoint is not supported (in firmware embedded sensor example application)!
-Feel free to open an issue if it's needed.
+> SensorApp endpoint is not supported (an in-firmware embedded sensor example application)!
+Feel free to open a PR if it's needed.

 > Most length limitations are not enforced or validated - make sure to read the corresponding vendor documentation of the firmware and module.